MinecraftForge/Documentation/docs/effects/sounds.md

 GameRegistry.register(event, name);
 ```

 Hold on to the `SoundEvent` object as you'll need it later to play sounds.
-If you have an API and want addons to be able to play your Sound Events, then put these in your API (Do not register them in your API, just have fields that you assign to in the mod-proper).
+If you have an API and want addons to be able to play your Sound Events, then put these in your API (Do not register them in your API, just have fields in your API that you set during initialization of the actual mod).

 Playing Sounds
 --------------